WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 ### Multiple sources for the same trigger (Multi-touch)

 If multiple sources were clicked and associated with a single attribution trigger, send reports for the one with the highest priority.
+If no priority is specified, the browser performs last-touch.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it